RockyLogic/Discord-Invite-Joiner/README.md

 Automates joining discords servers, through discord self bot with Discord.py.

 Self botting can result in your account getting banned!
-If the accounts joins too many accounts in a short time interval, it is very likely you could be banned!
+If the program sends too many requests in a short time interval, it is very likely you could be banned!
 Use this program only if you understand the risks involved!

 The program looks through all messages, looking for any and all discord invites, once one is found, it will automatically attempt